FreshAirTonight/af2complex/README.md

 ## Predicting direct protein-protein interactions with deep learning

-This is an extension of [AlphaFold 2](https://github.com/deepmind/alphafold) generalized for predicting strucural models of a protein complex.
+This is an extension of [AlphaFold 2](https://github.com/deepmind/alphafold) generalized for predicting structural models of a protein complex.
 It is based on AlphaFold [version v2.0.1](https://github.com/deepmind/alphafold/releases/tag/v2.0.1) released by DeepMind in July 2021.
-We added a few features useful for modeling protein complexes that are not designed for but hidden in AF2's original release.
+We added a few features useful for modeling protein complexes that are not designed for it but are hidden in AF2's original release.

 ![Overview](image/af2complex_overview.jpg)

 ## Features

 - Predicting structural models of a protein complex, e.g., a homooligomer or heterooligomer.
-- No paired MSAs are not required for complex modeling
+- Paired MSAs are not required for complex modeling
 - New metrics for evaluating structural models of protein-protein interfaces
 - Option to save the intermediate models during recycles
 - Adding `genome`, `super`, `economy` presets